selimslab/selimslab.github.io/_NOTES/stem/social-sciences/psychology/emotions/anger.md

 - Why must I take it too seriously?
 - Is it personal?
 Even so?
 - Does it really matter?
+- "We suffer more in imagination than in reality"

 Anger is the collision of hope and reality